ArcadeTV/mw3de/README.md

 #### Mac and Unix

 Make the shell script and tools executable by typing `chmod +x build.sh`, then run the script with `./build.sh`

+---

+## Build Options

+### Cheats

+Open the file `patch_de.asm` and see the available options at the top of the page:

+To enable a cheat set the desired variable to 1 and save the file.
+Be aware that the file may be overwritten upon pulling updates.

+- *CHEAT_99GOLD*: Have 999999 Gold
+- *CHEAT_UNLGOLD*: Gold is not decreased upon purchases
+- *CHEAT_HEARTS*: Have all hearts
+- *CHEAT_INVINC*: Energy is not decreased upon getting hit